MileHacker Logo

 • Bowling Green, KY:

-A larger city (approx. 30-45 minutes south) with a more diverse range of lodging, including higher-end hotels like Marriott, Hyatt, and Hilton brands.
+A larger city (approx. 30-45 minutes south) with a more varied range of lodging, including higher-end hotels like Marriott, Hyatt, and Hilton brands.

 • Vacation Rentals:

-Cabins, homes, and apartments for rent through platforms like Vrbo, good for families or groups, offering space and privacy.
+Cabins, homes, and apartments for rent through platforms like Vrbo, good for family or group travel, offering space and privacy.

 Neighborhood Guide